BobcatGames/bwb/README.md

 ### Can I search for the item by it's custom name?

-Yes, and I didn't even had to add a single of code, it just worked!
+Yes, and I didn't even have to add a single of code, it just worked!
 Thanks Ada!

 ### What are the exact effects of levelling up your "bond" with the item?